How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 This recipe makes about 8 ounces, enough to fill one 8-ounce jar or two 4-ounce jars.

-• Half batch (4 ounces): 1/4 cup shea butter, 3 tbsp carrier oil, halve all optional add-ins and essential oils.
+- Half batch (4 ounces): 1/4 cup shea butter, 3 tbsp carrier oil, halve all optional add-ins and essential oils.

-• Double batch (16 ounces): 1 cup shea butter, 12 tbsp (3/4 cup) carrier oil, double essential oils and add-ins.
+- Double batch (16 ounces): 1 cup shea butter, 12 tbsp (3/4 cup) carrier oil, 10 drops essential oils, and add-ins.

-• Keep essential oils proportional
+- Keep essential oils proportional to the base recipe

 How To Make Pumpkin Spice Whipped Body Butter Step-by-Step Instructions

-Melt The Shea Butter And Carrier Oil
+Step 1: Melt The Shea Butter And Carrier Oil

-To do this, add the two ingredients to a heat-safe bowl.
+Melt the shea butter and carrier oil gently, over low heat in a double boiler.
+If you don’t have a double boiler, add the two ingredients to a heat-safe bowl.
 Place the bowl over a pot with 1–2 inches of simmering water.
-Stir gently occasionally until smooth and fully combined.

 Pro Tip: Aim for “just melted,” not hot.
 Gentle melting on low heat blends the fats evenly so the final texture whips up smooth and stays stable.
 This step is where your whipped body butter gets its silky texture, setting the stage for the fluffiest results.

-Chill Until Hardened
+Step 2: Chill Until Partially Hardened

 When both ingredients have fully melted and combined, place the bowl in the refrigerator for about 30 minutes, or until the edges begin to harden and the center feels firm yet scoopable.